jeranaias/mardetpomtutorapp/docs/07-training/STUDENT_QUICK_START.md

 **On Computer:**
 1. Open Microsoft Edge browser
 2. Navigate to: **https://make.powerapps.com**
-3. Sign in with your CAC
+3. Sign in with your dliflc.edu account (MFA required)
 4. Click on **Apps** in left menu
 5. Find: **MARDET - Language Tutoring System**
 6. Click to open

 **On Phone/Tablet:**
 1. Download **Power Apps** from app store
-2. Open app and sign in with CAC
+2. Open app and sign in with your dliflc.edu account
 3. Find: **MARDET - Language Tutoring System**
 4. Tap to open